eConsent Initiative

 2023 - August

-The database workstream has launched two surveys to get a better insight into experiences, perceptions and expectations of ethics committees and sponsors/vendors on the use of eConsent, as part of their deliverable to provide a global country-level overview of specific eConsent aspects.
-If interested in participating in these surveys, click here for the Ethics Committees eConsent Survey and here for the sponsor/vendor eConsent survey.
+The Database Workstream launched two surveys to get a better insight into experiences, perceptions and expectations of Ethics Committees and sponsors/vendors on the use of eConsent and specific eConsent aspects.

 With the Support of